The Study Abroad Placeholder Course

 - Your study abroad experience will be included on your K-State transcripts.

-It is important that students have all holds removed from their student account, and do not have other regular course enrollment at K-State for the term abroad, as these will prevent the Director of Study Abroad from being able to enroll a student into the MLANG 001 course.
+It is important that students have all holds removed from their student account, and do not have other regular course enrollment at K-State for the term abroad, as these will prevent the Study Abroad Office from being able to enroll a student into the MLANG 001 course.

 Graduate students must complete the Special Enrollment Access Form in order to enroll in this Undergraduate level placeholder course.
 While this is an Undergraduate level course, as long as the transcripts received from abroad indicate that Graduate level courses were taken, the credit will transfer back as Graduate level credit.